ATTIC-TOURS/rag/paper/sections/appendices/B. Survey Questionnaires.md

 #### Section C: Availability and Out-of-Hours Support

-5. What usually happens when customers send inquiries outside of regular office hours?
+5. What usually happens when customers send Messenger inquiries outside of regular office hours?

     - ☐ They are answered immediately